 diorama in Chiesa S Pietro Caveoso

-2. Living in a Cave House
+2. Find out about Life in a Cave House

 Interior of a cave house, showing all types of items for daily use.